-ALERT: The Mortgage Forgiveness Debt Relief Act has been extended until December 31, 2013.
-To see if you qualify for the act, to avoid federal taxation on your short sale, see the requirements below.
-It is important to understand all legal and financial consequences of a short sale before listing your property as such, as every situation is different.
+ALERT: It is important to understand all legal and financial consequences of a short sale before listing your property as such, as every situation is different.
 Be sure to discuss your scenario with your accountant or financial adviser, tax attorney and an experienced short sale real estate agent.

 What is a short sale?

 A short sale is when your lender agrees to sell your home for less than what is owed on the mortgage.
 In order to short sale your home your lender must agree in writing to the sale.
 Typically this is done once you present an offer from a buyer to the lender, but there are some lenders that have programs to pre-approve your short sale before you list your property.

 Why would a bank choose to accept a short sale?